-Most taxi drivers and chauffeurs go through brief training.
-Many states and local municipalities require them to get a taxi or limousine license.
+Most taxi drivers, ride-hailing drivers, and chauffeurs go through a brief training period.
+Many states and local municipalities require taxi drivers and chauffeurs to get a taxi or limousine license.
 Clean driving records and background checks are sometimes required.
 There are usually no formal education requirements, although many drivers have a high school diploma or equivalent.

 Training typically covers local traffic laws, driver safety, and the local street layout.
 Taxi drivers also get training in operating the taximeter and communications equipment.
 Limousine companies, with an emphasis on customer service, usually train their chauffeurs.
 Ride-hailing drivers receive little to no training beyond how to work the electronic hailing app so they can pick up customers.
 Paratransit drivers receive special training in how to handle wheelchair lifts and other mechanical devices.

 Licenses, Certifications, and Registrations

-All taxi drivers and chauffeurs must have a regular automobile driver’s license.
-States and local municipalities set other requirements; many require drivers to get a taxi or chauffeur's license, commonly referred to as a “hack” license.
-This normally requires passing a written test, with information such as local geography and regulations and a drug test.
+All taxi drivers, ride-hailing drivers, and chauffeurs must have a regular automobile driver’s license.
+States and local municipalities set other requirements; many require taxi drivers and chauffeurs to get a taxi or limousine license.
+This normally requires passing a background check, drug test and a written exam about regulations and local geography.

-The Federal Motor Carrier Safety Administration requires that limousine drivers who transport at least 16 passengers at a time (including the driver) have a commercial driver’s license (CDL) with a passenger (P) endorsement.
-To get these, a driver has to pass knowledge and driving skills tests.
+The Federal Motor Carrier Safety Administration requires limousine drivers who transport 16 or more passengers (including the driver) to hold a commercial driver’s license (CDL) with a passenger (P) endorsement.
+Drivers must pass knowledge and driving skills tests to receive a CDL.

 Customer-service skills.
-Taxi drivers and chauffeurs regularly interact with their customers and have to represent their company positively and make sure passengers are satisfied with their ride.
+Taxi drivers, ride-hailing drivers, and chauffeurs regularly interact with their customers and have to represent their company positively and ensure passenger satisfaction with their ride.
 Because passengers rate ride-hailing drivers after each trip, excellent customer-service skills can lead to a favorable review.

 Dependability.
-Customers rely on taxi drivers and chauffeurs to pick them up at the agreed-upon time so they get to their destinations when they need to be there.
+Customers rely on taxi drivers, ride-hailing drivers, and chauffeurs to pick them up on time and quickly transport them to their destination.

-Hand-eye coordination.
-Taxi drivers and chauffeurs have to be able to observe their surroundings and steer away from obstacles and dangerous drivers while operating a vehicle.
+Hand–eye coordination.
+Taxi drivers, ride-hailing drivers, and chauffeurs must watch their surroundings and avoid obstacles and other hazards while driving a vehicle.

 Patience.
-Drivers must be calm and composed when driving through heavy traffic, congestion, or dealing with rude passengers.
+Drivers must be calm and composed when driving through heavy traffic and congestion or dealing with rude passengers.

 Visual ability.
-Taxi drivers and chauffeurs must be able to pass a state-issued vision test in order to hold a driver’s license.
+Taxi drivers, ride-hailing drivers, and chauffeurs must be able to pass a state-issued vision test to hold a driver’s license.